verisoul/ios-sdk/README.md

 `session() async throws -> String`

 Once the minimum amount of data is gathered the session ID becomes available.
 The session ID is needed in order to request a risk assessment from Verisoul's API.
-Note that session IDs are short lived and will expire after 24 hours.The application can obtain session ID by providing the callback as shown below:
+Note that session IDs are short lived and will expire after 24 hours.
+The application can obtain session ID by providing the callback as shown below:

 ```swift